RaminKahidi/DAFT_CPSC_571/README.md

 ## Data

 We have used the [Duke-Breast-Cancer-MRI](https://www.cancerimagingarchive.net/collection/duke-breast-cancer-mri/) data set, containing MRI scans and tabular data for 922 patients.
 Feature extraction was used, along with preprocessing of the MRI scan before training the model on an 80/20 train/validation split.
+Due to the massive size of this dataset, we have not included it in this repository or in our final submission, however it can be downloaded at the link above.

 ## Usage